The Blue Ledges, NY

 After a mile of rolling terrain, the trail begins to descend to the river.
 You can hear the river for the better part a mile before you arrive at the ledges.

-The Ledges are too big to be fully photographed, at least by me, with my current camera.
+The Blue Ledges themselves are too big to be fully photographed, at least by me, with my current camera.
 The cliffs would be best shot early in the morning.
 Even mid-morning is too late to get direct light on the face.
 Good images aren’t easy shooting into the sun, this was my best from dozens of shots.

 We were almost back to the car, and Neve asked if she could take some pictures of the water.
 I showed her how to “point and shoot.”
 She took four shots.
 I think this is my favorite.